ACT WorkKeys Job Profiling

-The profiler documents the results in a custom Job Profile Report (View a sample report) containing a list of the tasks most critical to performance of the job and information on the WorkKeys® skills and skill levels required for entry into the job and effective performance of the job.
+The profiler documents the results in a custom Job Profile Report (Sample Job Profile Report) containing a list of the tasks most critical to performance of the job and information on the WorkKeys® skills and skill levels required for entry into the job and effective performance of the job.
 This report establishes the link between the tasks of the job and the WorkKeys® skills and skill levels.

 Professional Fees for Profiling Services

 Manheim Solutions, Inc. charges a market flat rate for services.
 Our rates are competitive with those of community colleges and Workforce Investment Boards.
 Contact us at (847) 691-0008 or through Chris@ManheimSolutions.com.